cdapio/cdap/cdap-docs/admin-manual/source/4-system-requirements.rst

 ======================
 You'll need this software installed:

-- :ref:`Java runtime <admin-manual-install-java-runtime>` (on CDAP and Hadoop DataNodes)
+- A :ref:`Java runtime <admin-manual-install-java-runtime>` on each CDAP node and Hadoop datanode.
-- :ref:`Node.js runtime <admin-manual-install-node.js>` (on CDAP nodes)
+- A :ref:`Node.js runtime <admin-manual-install-node.js>` on each CDAP node.
-- Hadoop and HBase (and optionally Hive) environment to run against
+- A Hadoop and HBase (and optionally Hive) environment to run against.
 - CDAP nodes require Hadoop and HBase client installation and configuration.
   *Note:* No Hadoop services need be running.
-- We recommend installing a :ref:`NTP (Network Time Protocol) <admin-manual-install-ntp>` daemon on all nodes of the cluster, including those with CDAP components
+- We recommend installing an :ref:`NTP (Network Time Protocol) <admin-manual-install-ntp>` daemon on all nodes of the cluster, including those with CDAP components.

 .. _admin-manual-install-java-runtime: